MarinaNovos/MarinaNovos/README.md

 ### Collaboration

-I’m open to collaborations in:
+I’m interested in collaborating on:

-• Applied AI and machine learning
+• AI and machine learning projects
+• Data science and analytics projects
 • Conversational AI systems
-• Data science projects
-• AI applications in science and healthcare
+• Applied AI in science and healthcare

 ---